 Understanding their audiences

 Wiley seeks to understand their end users.
 You may have noticed that occasionally someone taking an Everything DiSC assessment online will be asked if they are willing to answer a few additional questions.
 These answers are used for continued research.
-In fact, these additional responses were used in the development of Everything DiSC Work of Leaders.
+Insights from this research are often shared on the Everything DiSC blog, Insights to Action.

 If you read any Everything DiSC profile you can see the care they give to language.
 Participants get more than a set of numbers and graphs.
 They get personalized narratives they can relate to and images that are memorable.
-The assessment itself is written at a 5th grade level so you can give it to almost anyone in your workplace without any special adaption or modification.
+The assessment itself is written at a 5th-grade level so you can give it to almost anyone in your workplace without any special adaption or modification.
 To make the profile more memorable and insightful, an additional measurement for priorities was added to the DiSC model and you’ll see those represented in many DiSC images.

 Look for these logos.